libgdx/libgdx.github.io/wiki/deployment/deploying-your-application.md

 This will compile your app to Javascript and place the resulting Javascript, HTML and asset files in the `html/build/dist/` folder.
 The contents of this folder have to be served up by a web server, e.g. Apache or Nginx.
 Just treat the contents like you'd treat any other static HTML/Javascript site.
 There is no Java or Java Applets involved!

 When running the result, you might encounter errors like `Couldn't find Type for class ...`.
 To fix this, please see our wiki page [Reflection](/wiki/utils/reflection) and include the needed classes/packages.

+For more HTML5/GWT specifics, see [this video](https://youtu.be/I_85usDvJvQ) for details.

 With Python installed, you can test your distribution by executing the following in the `html/build/dist` folder: